MuhammadAkif/toddle/README.md

 This app helps you in your daily task management.

 # Installation Instruction
 Just clone this repository do npm install.
-After that enter command in your terminal npm start.For Test script to run you can use npm test.
+After that enter command in your terminal npm start.For Test script to run you can use npm test and to deploy it on github-pages use command npm run deploy.

 # Demo URL
 https://muhammadakif.github.io/toddle/